OpenDCU/nodeDCU/README.md

 * One "master" for each device; this may be the source of data for a sensor, or the controller for an actuator.
 * Multiple "clients" for devices; these may display sensor data, or send state-change requests to actuator masters.

 The server and masters may run on any linux system; the intended target is Raspberry Pi; I develop on Ubuntu.
+Stuff may well run on Windoze systems, but who knows!

 In the current code, clients are all web pages.
 Up-to-date browsers are recommended; we've not yet done the work to ensure support for historical browser versions.